Processing timeframes

 How long will it take to process my application?

 Application processing timeframes vary.
-Some applications are processed within a day and some can take weeks or even longer.
+Some applications are processed within a day, and some can take weeks or even longer.
+Each application has its own unique circumstances that may impact processing timeframes.
+As such, Disability Worker Screening does not provide timeframes for assessment.

-Most Disability Worker Screening applications submitted through our online worker portal are processed quickly.
+Most disability worker screening applications submitted through our Worker Portal are processed quickly.
 Applications take longer to process if any of the following factors apply:

-• Your application can't progress until the correct payment has been made (if applicable) and your employer has verified it.
-They have up to 30 days to do this.
+• Your application cannot progress until the correct payment has been made (if applicable) and your employer has verified it.
+Your employer has 30 days to verify.

-• If you submitted a paper application and it is incomplete, illegible or incorrect, delays in porcessing will occur
+• If you submitted a paper application and it is incomplete, illegible or incorrect, delays in processing will occur.

 • Other departments or agencies (including interstate agencies) can take time to provide the information we need to process your application.